 - Sleep quality and stages of sleep

-However, you might experience mixed results in the areas of heart rate tracking during certain types of exercises and activities, especially when they involve lots of wrist movement.
+However, you might experience mixed results with heart rate tracking during certain types of exercises and activities, especially when they involve lots of wrist movement.

-The best way to determine the accuracy of a wrist-worn heart rate sensor is to use a three-lead electrocardiogram (ECG) and then compare the data.
+The best way to determine the accuracy of a wrist-worn heart rate sensor is to simultaneously use a three-lead electrocardiogram (ECG) and then compare the two sets of data.
 The second-best way is to use a chest strap, which doesn’t rely on photoplethysmography and instead measures the electrical signals emitted by your heart as it beats.

 One thing that’s worth mentioning is that both the sensor and the open-source algorithm used by WHOOP to interpret the raw data and convert it into “heartbeats” are pretty standard across the industry.

-Wrist-worn devices, such as the WHOOP, rely on light-emitting diodes (LEDs) that shine light through your skin and onto your blood vessels.
-Interpreting the light signal as it bounces back from the skin is an analog process, and is thus subject to interference and signal noise.
+Wrist-worn devices such as WHOOP rely on light-emitting diodes (LEDs) that shine light through your skin and onto your blood vessels.
+Interpreting the light signal as it bounces back from your skin is an analog process, and is thus subject to interference and signal noise.

 For example, a dark tattoo can absorb some of the emitted light, thus altering how much of the light is reflected back to the sensor.
-Similarly, dark skin has more pigments, such as melanin, and they absorb more of the laser light — which can in turn contribute to less reliable readings.
+Similarly, dark skin has more pigments (such as melanin) which absorb more of the laser light, potentially leading to less-reliable readings.